PepeluDev/ReactNativeAuthenticationWorkshop/README.md

 The aim of this repository is to gather, with educational purposes, the step by step implementation for a complete authentication workflow in a React Native App.

+## Project Current State

+The status of the project at this moment presents the user interface developed with 4 different screens: Login, Register, Confirm_registration and Reset_password.
+The logic behind and the backend connection are the next thing to do.

 ## App preview

 ![app-image](./readme-files/login-screenshot.png)